funky-doge7727/pj_ecomm_store/readme.md

 This is a cake e-commerce store.
 Specifically, this e-commerce application has the following features:

+Tech Stack Used: Node.js, Mongoose, Express and EJS

 From the public user (i.e. users who are not logged in) perspective:

 1. They will only be allowed to perform the following: